I was employed by the University of Florida from 1972-2010. I have

 for second edition has some material for the 2nd edition.

-Dr. Laura Thompson has prepared a detailed manual on the use of R or
+Dr. Laura Thompson has prepared an excellent, detailed manual on the use of R or

-S-Plus to conduct all the analyses in the 2nd edition.
-Here is a
+S-Plus to conduct all the analyses in the 2nd edition:

 Laura